Linaro/website/_posts/2012/10/2012-10-12-lce12-copenhagen-android-mini-summit-schedule-now-available.markdown

 ## Demo Friday event; what is this and how can myself or my organization participate?

-Demo Friday is the opportunity for you to highlight the work you and or your organization have done using ARM boards and Linaro builds.
+Demo Friday is the opportunity for you to highlight the work you and or your organization have done using Arm boards and Linaro builds.
 More information on Demo Friday can be found [here](/blog/lce-12-copenhagen-demo-friday-call-for-participation/).

 ## Is there still time to register for LCE12-Copenhagen?